 Rated for 30 meters (enough for most places where you would go in a tuxedo or a formal suit), it sports a comfortable-looking setting crown and features a sapphire crystal on the top.
 The case back is, of course, covered with a solid piece of metal, since there is nothing terribly sexy about inner workings of a quartz movement.

 The watch is available now.
-If you like it, you can buy one on Amazon.

 See also: Roamer Vanguard Quartz